A Glug of Oil

 Chicken Cacciatore Jamie Oliver

-This recipe for, chicken cacciatore or spaghetti and smoky tomato sauce is so easy to make and good to eat, don't let the long list of ingredients put you off because this is delicious.
+This recipe for, chicken cacciatore or spaghetti and smoky tomato sauce is so easy to make and good to eat.

 Please don't let my poor photography put you off having a go as this recipe was packed full of flavour and was totally delicious.

-Anyway, back to the book, recipes covering everything from chicken, beef, pork, lamb, fish, pasta, soups and sarnies, veggie and breakfast.
+Anyway, back to the book, recipes cover everything from chicken, beef, pork, lamb, fish, pasta, soups and sarnies, veggies and breakfast.

 There's a really informative bit in the book about nutrition showing every recipe from the book by picture and giving the kcal, fat, sugar and saturated fat content.